sxkundu/perl_load_generator/README.md

 	end)
 	order by range;

-# Other SQL queries to monitor SQL performance in  DB2.
+# Other SQL queries to monitor SQL performance in  DB2 10.5 and higher.

 	SELECT
 	"SECTION_TYPE" AS SECTION_TYPE,